rix0rrr/sketch-recognition-workshop/README.md

 Windows users can use Visual Studio 2010 to compile everything.
 The solution contains three projects.
 One library project that is used by the other two, a project `trainer` and a project `recognizer`.
 If you run them from Visual Studio then everything will work automagically.

+If you use the provided Boost and OpenCV libraries, you *must* build the release build (because they have been built as Release as well), otherwise the program won't work properly.

-The solution will compile everything to a `bin\Debug` or `bin\Release` subdirectory in the root.
+The solution will compile everything to `bin\Release` subdirectory in the root.
 If you want to run this from the command-line, then you have to make sure that your working directory (i.e. the location where you invoke the executables) is `cpp`, otherwise the trainer cannot find the images it needs.

 The projects have two hardcoded dependency directories for Boost and OpenCV.